KabelitzJ/cpp_template/README.md

 ## Description

 This is a simple C++ project template using CMake.
 It is a good starting point for new projects.
+It provides a step-by-step guide on how to generate, build, and run a C++ project using CMake inclusing any prerequisites needed.

 ## Prerequisites